 The New Zealand Wine Packaging Forum recently released two helpful documents regarding wine labelling:

 NZ Wine Packaging Forum guide for wine labels - This document is a guide to wine labels to ensure an optimal labelling outcome.

 NZ Wine Packaging Forum wine label size and position templates - This document contains templates of all NZ wine bottles, with the optimum label size and placements for labels on these.

-Wine Packagers of Australia
+Wine Packagers of Australia & New Zealand

 Size Me Up is a great tool to quickly and easily work out your wine label size based on the bottle you use.